 April 5, 2021

-In August 2018, I wrote a blog post listing over 20 use cases of AR smart glasses, VR headsets, and smartwatches mainly in airports.
-Since then or, really, since COVID-19, the future of travel has become fraught and uncertain.
-So, how will airlines’ and airports’ use of XR and wearables change post-pandemic given consumers’ reluctancy to travel, a sharp and likely permanent decline in business travel, and an economic recession?
+Since COVID-19, the future of travel has become fraught and uncertain.
+Let's consider how airlines’ and airports’ use of XR and wearables will change post-pandemic given consumers’ reluctancy to travel, a sharp and likely permanent decline in business travel, and an economic recession.

 Before the pandemic, airports around the world were hard-pressed to process more passengers and cargo than their terminals were designed to manage.
 By 2018, capacity issues had created a multibillion-dollar infrastructure crisis in the airport industry.
-Airlines had to deal with this crisis along with rapidly aging fleets, new customer demands (not only re the in-flight experience but also sustainability), and a shortage of skilled workers.
-In response, airports and airlines experimented with and, in some cases, deployed immersive and wearable technologies to quickly process passengers, avoid delays, train cabin crew, and more.
+Airlines had to deal with this crisis along with rapidly aging fleets, new customer demands (both the in-flight experience and sustainability), and a shortage of skilled workers.
+In response, airports and airlines experimented with and in some cases deployed immersive and wearable technologies to quickly process passengers, avoid delays, train cabin crew, and more.

 Outlook and Pain Points